BurakAndarman/AssemblyApplications/README.md

 Some practices that i've made to develop my skills on 8086 Assembly.

 # Explanation of Programs 👇
-1️⃣-arrayCopying
+1️⃣ - arrayCopying

-This program simply copies a 10 byte sized array to a 50 byte sized array to fill that array with the value 5 ('053' as hex).
+This program simply copies a ten byte sized array to a fifty byte sized array in order to fill that array with the value 5 ('053' as hex).

-2️⃣-
+2️⃣ - divisibleTo5

+It finds the numbers that can be divisible by five and saves their squares in the data segment which starts at 1200h (numbers are between zero and a hundred).

+3️⃣ -